 Available Dosage Forms:

-Tell your doctor if you have ever had any unusual or allergic reaction to medicines in this group or any other medicines.
-Also tell your health care professional if you have any other types of allergies, such as to foods dyes, preservatives, or animals.
+Tell your doctor if you have ever had any unusual or allergic reaction to epinephrine or any other medicines.
+Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Interactions with Medicines